yidas/codeigniter-queue-worker/README.md

 There are 3 actions for usage:

-- `listen`: A listener to manage and dispatch jobs by forking workers.
+- `listen` A listener to manage and dispatch jobs by forking workers.
-- `work`: A worker to process and solve jobs from queue.
+- `work` A worker to process and solve jobs from queue.
-- `launch`: A launcher to run `listen` or `work` process in background and keep running process is unique.
+- `launch` A launcher to run `listen` or `work` process in background and keep it running uniquely.

 After configurating a queue-worker, it is ready to run: